Gili Air Surf Spot

 Chill Out Bungalow us located about a quarter of a block north of the surf break at Gili Air.
 Needless to say, you couldn’t get much closer to the break if you were sleeping on the beach.
 Chill Out Bungalows are a collection of private cottages sat directly on the sand on the edge of Air Gili.
 Bungalows are often outfitted with bunk rooms for travelling families and groups looking for a place to crash.
 While you’re making a slight step up in price, you’re paying for a bit more space, seclusion, and private beach access.
 Great for families, couples, and groups.

-Slow Private Pool Villas Gili Air Agoda is a mouthful of a title but your jaw will drop when you take a look at this surf accommodation.
-While it’s a ways away from the beach, 5-10 minute bike ride or 15-20 minute walk, your general likelihood of scoring surf at Gili Air are typically low regardless.
-As a result, this rustic and modern tropical accommodation is a great place to live the high life in between long spells of perfect waves.
-Private villas are held together by a mixture of concrete and locally sourced wood and stone surrounded by heavily manicured gardens and private pools.
-An amazing place for a romantic getaway for simple solitude.
-Great for traveling couples and honeymooners.
+Slow Gili Air villas are a 5-minute bike ride or 15-20 minute walk to the waves even though the likelihood of scoring surf on Gili Air is typically low regardless.
+However, these rustic and modern tropical villas are a great place to live the high life in between long spells of perfect waves.
+Each private villa is held together by a mixture of concrete and locally sourced wood and stone surrounded by heavily manicured gardens and private pools.
+An amazing place for a romantic getaway in a little solitude.
+Great for travelling couples and honeymooners.

 Warung Sunny – You never can go wrong with your local Warung.
 Warung Sunny seems to be no exception in that its food is inspired by the origins of each of its travellers.
 You’ll find burritos for stoked Southern Californians, street food for Awestruck Ozzies, and “authentic Indonesian” for your hipster kiwi friend.
 Open air, surrounded by a bamboo fence, bamboo tables, and bamboo chairs.
 Am I sensing a trend?
 Great for anyone looking to grind on before exploring.